ihassantariq/Masters-in-Data-Science-Sapienza/README.md

 ## FUNDAMENTALS OF DATA SCIENCE AND LABORATORY

-  [Final Project](https://github.com/ihassantariq/FDS-Final-Project) - Stacked regression technique using Lasso, Elastic and Kernel Ridge and Gradient Boosting and finding the house pricing.
+  [Course Final Project](https://github.com/ihassantariq/FDS-Final-Project) - Stacked regression technique using Lasso, Elastic and Kernel Ridge and Gradient Boosting and finding the house pricing.

 ## STATISTICAL METHODS IN DATA SCIENCE AND LABORATORY 1